Last Update: February 24, 2015

 New Mexico is one of 23 states (plus D.C.) that have removed criminal penalties for the medical use of marijuana.
 For information on New Mexico’s medical marijuana program, including information on qualifying conditions and how to become a patient, please visit the New Mexico Health Department’s information page.

-For non-medical use, New Mexico’s marijuana lawsare less draconian than those of most states.
+For non-medical use, New Mexico’s marijuana laws are less draconian than those of most states.
 Possession of one ounce or less of marijuana for non-medical purposes is punishable by a $50-100 fine and up to 15 days in jail.
 A second offense, or a conviction for possession of more than an ounce, can lead to a fine of up to $1,000 and a prison term of up to one year.
 However, 19 other states have removed the possibility of jail time, with four of them having legalized marijuana for adults and regulated it like alcohol.
-Senator Gerald Ortiz y Pino introduced a joint resolution last session to ask voters if they wanted to end marijuana prohibition in New Mexico, replacing it with taxation and regulation.
-Unfortunately, in a tied vote of 5-5, the resolution failed to pass the Senate Rules Committee.
+Sen. Gerald Ortiz y Pino is again sponsoring a resolution to ask voters whether to end marijuana prohibition in New Mexico, replacing it with taxation and regulation.
+It has already been approved by the Senate Rules Committee!
 Please encourage your legislators to support regulating marijuana like alcohol.

 To stay updated on the status of marijuana policy reform in New Mexico, subscribe to MPP's free legislative alert service.